 A 2015 parking study of the booming district found a need for 170 additional parking spaces.
 While several options are being explored, the quickest and lowest-cost solution was to restripe the existing on-street parking to eliminate the center lane and replace the parallel stalls on the south side of the street with angled stalls.
 Angled parking will create over 80 additional on-street parking spots.

-While reverse-angle stalls will not provide additional spaces than traditional angled parking, the added safety benefits for vehicles, passengers and bicyclists appealed to C-Street business owners who brought the idea forward in meetings with Public Works.
+While reverse-angle stalls would not provide additional spaces than traditional angled parking, the added safety benefits for vehicles, passengers and bicyclists appealed to C-Street business owners who brought the idea forward in meetings with Public Works.

 From 2010 to 2014, there were 10 crashes reported on Commercial Street involving a vehicle backing out of an angled space.
 This represents 55% of crashes on Commercial Street during that time period.